gtri/scrimmage/docs/source/tutorials/gen-entities.rst

 A spawner entity (e.g., a carrier, hive, or RL controller) publishes ``GenerateEntity`` messages referencing a template.
-Each message can include parameter overrides, so one template supports thousands of parameter variations.
+Each message can include plugin parameter overrides, so one template supports thousands of parameter variations.

 For example, a carrier entity might spawn drones with varying speeds: